 This solution only works with UE that has GNSS, and GNSS may be spoofed and jammed.

-Editor Note: Evaluation on privacy aspects is FFS.
+NOTE: Evaluation on privacy aspects is not addressed in the present document .

 6.6 Solution #6: Avoiding UE connecting to false base station during HO